bobgolech/PLLmodel/README.md

-This mini project simulates the generatio of a sinusiodal signal from a lower frequency and converting it to a higher frequency using a phase locked loop algorithm
+This mini project simulates the behavior of a PLL as that regulates itself

+setup
+Windows: double-click run.bat

+macOS/Linux: run ./run.sh (or python3 run.py)

+The first run will create a local .venv/ and install dependencies automatically.
+Subsequent runs are instant.